The Omega Point platform comes equipped with a comparison tool that helps with factor research workflows:

 The Pearson Correlation measuring the linear correlation between return samples for all comparisons to the portfolio loaded in the first (left-most) column

-The biggest decline from a peak to a trough for cumulative total returns in the selected date range.
+The biggest decline from a peak to a trough for cumulative total returns in the selected date range, calculated as

 These results are calculated from the